Advice to Clients

 Alternatively, if it is absolutely necessary for you to have an appointment face to face, you can arrange this with your lawyer.

 Please do not attend the office without an appointment.
-Most of our staff continue to work from home and it is likely your lawyer will not be available for a drop in meeting.
+Many of our staff continue to work from home and it is likely your lawyer will not be available for a drop in meeting.
 Also, we are strictly monitoring the number of people in our offices at any one time and so only one meeting room will be open.

 Sending documents to us